remnrem/luna-doc/docs/ref/power-spectra.md

 unit of spectral analysis is always a _segment_ (e.g. which may be different durations, say 4 seconds), but whether or not metrics are summarized and output at the per-epoch (e.g. 30-second interval) level depends on how `MTM` is run.
-Segments may often be be much smaller than a typical epoch (e.g. 1 second) and one may wish to have highly overlapping segments in a sliding-window style of analysis.
+Segments may often be much smaller than a typical epoch (e.g. 1 second) and one may wish to have highly overlapping segments in a sliding-window style of analysis.

-Running without `epoch`, the data is treated as a continuous signal and split into segment:
+Running without `epoch`, the data is treated as a continuous signal and split into segments:

 ```
    whole recording -----------------------------|   overall stats